Configuration Reference

 Storage Behavior

-• Observability data (logs, metrics) can use separate storage via observability configuration
+• Observability data (logs, metrics) can use separate storage via observability configuration.

 Configuration Examples